Undergraduate Course: Culture and Society in Early Modern China (HIST10412)

 ||Availability||Available to all students

 This course introduces students to the cultural and social histories of early modern China (c.
-1420-1820), a period that straddles the tremendous upheaval brought about by the extended transition from Ming to Qing rule.
+1400-1785), a period that straddles the tremendous upheaval brought about by the extended transition from Ming to Qing rule.
 Its structure is both thematic and chronological, emphasising the broader cultural themes of the period, while at the same time allowing students to explore the ways in which Chinese culture and society developed and transformed over several centuries.
-Gender, class, literacy, consumption and material culture are principal concerns throughout the course.
-Participants will be encouraged to make use of a range of primary sources - textual, visual, material - that take us beyond the standard political narratives, and help us to understand the complex social and cultural lives of a range of Chinese men and women during this fascinating period.
+Gender, literacy, consumption, material culture and social status are principal concerns throughout the course.
+Participants will be encouraged to make use of a range of primary sources - textual, visual, material - that help us to understand the Chinese empire during this complex and fascinating period.

 Note: This course does not assume any knowledge of the languages of China.